bcgov/ExchangeLabOps/docs/README.md

 ## How to Contribute to this Site

-Please do offer your feedback on how well our content supports your team's operations at the lab.
+Please do offer your feedback on how well our content supports your team's operations at the Lab.
 You can contribute issues directly to [this github repository](https://github.com/bcgov/ExchangeLabOps) for things that need to be fixed, or email ExchangeLab@gov.bc.ca.

 ## License